GilleM/Memory-game/README.md

 ## Credits
 ***
 * [Memory Card Game - JavaScript Tutorial](https://www.youtube.com/watch?v=ZniVgo8U7ek) by Marina Ferreira - [GitHub](https://github.com/code-sketch/memory-game/)
-  * I took the inspiration to create border box.
+  * I took  inspiration to create a border box.
 I started initially with the grid, but found it difficult to distribute the cards properly since they have absolute position.
 Border box made it much easier for me.
 * [How to Code a Card Matching Game](https://www.youtube.com/watch?v=28VfzEiJgy4) by Web Dev Simplified - [GitHub](https://github.com/WebDevSimplified)
-  * Thanks to _Dev Simplified video_, I used class constructor for the first time and I decided to introduce flip counter, timer, overlays and music.
+  * Thanks to _Dev Simplified video_, I used the _class constructor_ for the first time and I decided to introduce the flip counter, timer, overlays and music.
   The HTML he was working on was different to mine.
 I tried to implement some of his JS logic into my project since I never encountered any JS solutions before.
-  I changed the shuffle method, I decided to take the functions out of constructor and I linked _index.html_ level buttons page to the game.
-Taking functions out of constructor was really challenging since I needed to change the code itself.
+  I changed the shuffle method, I decided to take the functions out of the constructor and I linked _index.html_ level buttons page to the game.
+Taking functions out of the constructor was really challenging since I needed to change the code itself.
 * [JavaScript Web Projects: 20 Projects to Build Your Portfolio Udemy course](https://www.udemy.com/course/javascript-web-projects-to-build-your-portfolio-resume/learn/lecture/20253444#overview) by Andrei Neagoie
-  * He taught me how to make light-dark switch button and introduced me to [Hero Patterns](https://www.heropatterns.com/) page that I never heard of before.
+  * He taught me how to make a light-dark switch button and introduced me to [Hero Patterns](https://www.heropatterns.com/) page that I never heard of before.